kaksat/ExData_Plotting1/Info.md

 ## Coursera
-# Exploratory Data Analysis
+# Exploratory Data Analysis - Project 1
-# Project 1
 # 08.08.2015
-# This is a comment

-* first item in the list
-* second item in the list
+This is the first project for Coursera's "Exploratory Data Analysis" course.